learn-co-curriculum/mobileSpotlight-openData/README.md

 **To do #2:** *Look through the applications built using [US Open Data](https://www.data.gov/applications), and select one with your table that you find interesting to share with the class. *

-<a href='https://learn.co/lessons/mobileSpotlight-openData' data-visibility='hidden'>View this lesson on Learn.co</a>
+View <a href='https://learn.co/lessons/mobileSpotlight-openData' data-visibility='hidden'>Mobile Spotlight Open Data</a> on Learn.co and start learning to code for free.